johan-jnn/flylang/readme.md

 - [x] Operations (_`+`, `-`, `_`, `\*_`, `/`, `//`, `&`(and),`?`(or),`~`(xor),`=`(equal),`<`, `>`_)
 - [x] Variable declarations (_`:`, `::`_)
 - [ ] Objects/arrays (_`{`, `}`_)

-This roadmap may change in futur (because I surely forget some features)

 ### Parser